 My Dancing Bear was used with permission by the Academy for Teachers' "Show Teachers the Love" 2018 gala.
 How cool!

-Finally, I am able to reveal the cover of my first illustrated book, The Lions at Night, coming this summer from The Roadrunner Press!
+Finally, I am able to reveal the cover of my first illustrated book, The Lions at Night, coming this winter from The Roadrunner Press!

 From the release: "We're so excited to reveal the cover of Jessica M. Boehman's wordless picture book THE LIONS AT NIGHT, which follows the beloved Literary Lions of the New York Public Library — Patience and Fortitude — on the kind of late-night excursion to Coney Island that children dream about.
 Coming September 2018."

 Above photos courtesy of McDaniel College.